danedwardsdeveloper/Dan-Digresses/readme.md

 ## To-Do List

-- [ ] Clone a hard-coded static version of the homepage
+- [x] Clone a hard-coded static version of the homepage
+- [ ] Make the homepage responsive
 - [ ] Clone a hard-coded static version of a single-article page
-- [ ] Make the site responsive
+- [ ] Make the single-article page responsive
 - [ ] ...many more steps